Homan caught by surprise by President's border czar announcement

 Homan, a Fox News contributor, was caught by surprise by the announcement, according to a source familiar.

-A senior White House official acknowledges the details of a position are still being worked out and conversations are ongoing.
-The official conceded the President's announcement was made before plans were finalized.
+Two senior White House officials acknowledged the details of a position are still being worked out and conversations are ongoing.

+Trump's announcement also caught officials within the White House by surprise.
+Talks about the nature of the border czar position are still ongoing, according to one of the officials.
+Prior to the President's announcement, aides had not finalized the nature and scope of the role and they had not formally vetted candidates, though Homan's name has been floated internally.

+Among the potential problems associated with the czar role is structuring it in a way that does not run afoul of the statutory responsibility given to the Department of Homeland Security when it was created by Congress.
+According to this official, those decisions are still not settled, even after Trump made his announcement this morning.

 During a nearly hour-long interview on "Fox and Friends" Friday morning, Trump said the former acting Immigration and Customs director will be "a border czar."